eplots/eplots.github.io/_posts/2021-11-09-HTB-Baby-Nginxatsu.md

 ---

 # Quick summary
+A easy challenge in which we find a misconfigured instance that allows us to grab a backup of the SQLite DB.

 ## Description
 > Can you find a way to login as the administrator of the website and free nginxatsu?